-Insurance & intermediaries receivables are made up of outstanding premiums due from policyholders.
+Insurance & intermediaries receivables are made up of outstanding premiums due from policyholders and receivables from reinsurance accepted.

-Solvency II Purposes: Statutory Reporting Purposes: Insurance & intermediaries receivables relate outstanding premiums which are overdue from policyholders.
-Insurance & intermediaries receivables are made up of all outstanding premiums due from policyholders.
-It includes amounts which are: currently due overdue relating to policies that have been written but for which the premium is not contractually due.
+Insurance & intermediaries receivables relate to outstanding premiums which are overdue from policyholders and from reinsurance accepted.
+Insurance &amp; intermediaries receivables are made up of all outstanding premiums due from policyholders and from reinsurance accepted.
+It includes amounts which are: currently due overdue relating to policies that have been written but for which the relating to policies that have been written but for which the premium is not contractually due.